Sebastian1981/DataAnalytics/projects.md

 title: Data Science Project Experience
 ---

-In the following, I provide an overview of the projects related to machine-learning.
-They will be subdivided into three major groups, which are the projects I carried out as [data science professional](#data-science-professional-ml-projects), the projects I carried out as an [academic researcher](#academic-research-ml-projects) and those I carried out due to [personal interests](#personal-interest-ml-projects).
+In the following, I provide an overview of the projects related to machine learning (ml).
+They will be subdivided into three major groups, which are the ml-projects I carried out as [data science professional](#data-science-professional-ml-projects), the ml-projects I carried out as an [academic researcher](#academic-research-ml-projects) and the ml-projects I carried out due to [personal interests](#personal-interest-ml-projects).

 &nbsp;